The Mount Vernon Memorial Park Liberty Bell

 When it’s time, I retire.
 The Mount Vernon name remains, but the cemetery is now owned by SCI, one of the few so-called death-care companies that now own most of America’s graveyards, under their Dignity Memorial brand.

 Evel Knievel dies in 2007 on the way to the hospital, not from injuries sustained in a spectacular crash, but from complications of diabetes and pulmonary fibrosis.
 He lives long enough to see his son accomplish what he could not, albeit it on a bike half the weight and designed to fly.

-Truck drivers across America, who dutifully paid into their pension funds over the years, are retiring in spades.
+Truck drivers and warehouse workers and maintenance men across America, who dutifully paid into their pension funds over the years, are retiring in spades.
 Despite federal oversight since 1982, the Teamsters Central States Pension Fund is $26 billion short and projected to be insolvent by 2025.

 I die in 2003 at the ripe old age of 89.
 I’m laid to rest next to my beloved Loraine and my son Steven.
 Much can be said about me, I’m sure.
 But I’m not around to hear it.
 When they lower me down into Mount Vernon’s hallowed ground, I hope they say he was a man of his word.
 He lived the American dream.
 He took a gamble.
 He made it.
 He owned his own funeral hall.
 He’s buried in his own cemetery.